-Australian students participating in the exchange are placed with schools in and near Bandung or Jogjakarta (in Java) and are allocated to nearby homestays with families who have a son or daughter in the same school at the same or similar level.
-In the future, we plan to include Lampung (Sumatra) as an exchange destination.
+Australian students participating in the exchange are placed with schools in and near Bandung (in Java) and are allocated to nearby homestays with families who have a son or daughter in the same school at the same or similar level.

-Australian exchangees travel together as a group from Melbourne and are met on arrival in Denpasar or Jakarta by an appointee of IndoAustay, who ensures their smooth transfer to the connecting flight (to Jogjakarta) or bus (to Bandung) on the same day.
-On arrival in Bandung or Jogjakarta, exchangees are accompanied by representatives of YMAS to their homestays.
+Australian exchangees travel together as a group from Melbourne and are met on arrival in Denpasar or Jakarta by an appointee of IndoAustay, who ensures their smooth transfer to the connecting bus to Bandung on the same day.
+On arrival in Bandung, exchangees are accompanied by representatives of YMAS to meet their homestay family.
 Each exchangee and each host family is allocated an YMAS contact person who monitors their progress for the duration of the exchange.

-A fortnight after the exchangees arrive in Indonesia, Mr Tata Survi (an Australia-based director of IndoAustay) arrives in Jogjakarta and is available for on-the-spot liaison with YMAS personnel.
+A fortnight after the exchangees arrive in Indonesia, Mr Tata Survi (an Australia-based director of IndoAustay) arrives in Java and is available for in-country liaison with YMAS personnel.

 Exchangees live as a member of the family to which each is billeted.
 Each student will have their own bedroom, furnished with bed, table and fan.
 They are expected to be involved in all the daily activities of the family beyond their school attendance.
 They are subject to the rules of the household and the school and are not free to move beyond the confines of the immediate neighbourhood without prior approval of either.
 They are not permitted to leave their host town or city other than on family or approved group excursions with adult supervision, such as visits to Tangkuban Perahu volcano or Prambanan and Borobudur temples.

-Australian exchangees and their parents are required to sign agreements (modelled on those used Southern Cross Cultural Exchange), which set behaviour guidelines and protect IndoAustay, AIAV, AIA NSW, YMAS and their members against recourse for risks to which the exchangees could be exposed and for risk to third parties that could be caused by exchangee mishap or misdemeanour.
+Australian exchangees and their parents are required to sign agreements which set behaviour guidelines and protect IndoAustay, AIAV, AIA NSW, YMAS and their members against recourse for risks to which the exchangees could be exposed and for risk to third parties that could be caused by exchangee mishap or misdemeanour.

 About YMASYMAS is an independent foundation which has taken over as our Indonesian exchange partner from Universitas Pendidikan Indonesia (UPI).
 YMAS is overseen by UPI's former deputy vice-chancellor, Prof Aminudin E. Aziz.

-For more detailed information about forthcoming exchanges, see the Forthcoming Student Exchange page.
+For more detailed information about the forthcoming exchange follow the link below.

-For Indonesian secondary school students with an interest in visiting Australia on a southbound exchange, we recommend that you contact the head of English language studies at your school.
+For Indonesian secondary school students with an interest in visiting Australia on the Southbound Exchange, we recommend that you contact the head of English language studies at your school.
 This teacher will refer you to Bapak Neri Herwandi of YMAS (firstname.lastname@example.org).